jengori/jengori/README.md

 ## Hi, I'm Jen.
 Welcome to my GitHub profile.
-My name is Jen Gori and I love building cool stuff with Python and JavaScript.
+I love building cool stuff with Python and JavaScript.

 📌  See pinned repositories for examples of some of my recent projects.